jrnd-io/jr/Readme.md

 ```
 Remember that once you run these commands, `topic1` will be associated with an avro generic schema representing an user
 object, and `topic2` with a json-schema representing a net-device object.
+You can manage/evolve the schemas directly into [Confluent Cloud]("https://confluent.cloud/")

 ### Using JR to pipe data to **KCAT**